-8.9.3 Overview of domestic PV Module manufacturing competition
+8.10.3 Overview of domestic PV Module manufacturing competition

 Over the past few years, India has seen a significant rise in the solar manufacturing sector.
 Supported by pro-solar government initiatives such as the PLI scheme, the imposition of BCD on solar imports and the rising demand for renewable energy sources, a large number of domestic players have stepped into this sector.
 Several companies were seen establishing large-scale solar module manufacturing units in India.
-Some of the top solar module manufacturing companies in India with their module manufacturing capacity are:
+Some of the top solar module manufacturing capacity are: